 About Carol Ann Duffy

 Carol Ann Duffy is the current poet laureate for Great Britain.
 This is a highly prestigious honor and is awarded by the British Monarch.
 She is of Scottish descent having been born in Glasgow, although she lived in England from about the age of eight years old.
 Her poetry is widely loved and widely studied!
 It appears on the syllabus for GCSE and A-level English in England.
-She is well versed and can vary her style accordingly, she is great at using poetic structure to help emphasize meaning.
-Her poems tend to center around contemporary issues and emotions.
+She is well-versed and can vary her style accordingly, she is great at using poetic structure to help emphasize meaning.
+Her poems tend to centre around contemporary issues and emotions.